 As previous operating procedure:

-Our dental hygienist can see patients previously seen by one of our dentists, or through a customer self-referral (direct access).
+Our private dental hygienist can see patients previously seen by one of our dentists, or through a customer self-referral (direct access).
+Note that a hygienist cannot carry out teeth extractions or fillings (normally done by a dentist, or sometimes by a dental therapist) as regulated by the General Dental Council.

 Both NHS and private patients are cared for.
 All patients must be first registered with the dental practice.